-This result can be clearly proved also using the Proposition 4.4.1 and the correspondence between Minkowski functionals and absorbing absolutely convex subsets of X introduced in the Section 4.2.
+This result can be proved also using Proposition 4.4.1 and the correspondence between Minkowski functionals and absorbing absolutely convex subsets of X introduced in the Section 4.2 (Sheet 10, Exercise 4).

 Proposition 4.4.3.
 Every linear functional on a vector space X is continuous w.r.t. the finest locally convex topology on X.